ctotti/GeoPython_Materials/README.md

 # GeoPython_Materials
-Links, packages and references related to the use of geographic tools in Python.
+Easy access to links, packages and references related to the use of geographic tools in Python.